ShoheiKIMURA389/Definition/index.md

 # Welcome, cher

 Welcome, cher.
-This page here’s laid out plain, with transparency, cher, and with responsibility too.
-It’s the front porch, cher—the public one—to my long-run research work and civilizational design.
+This page here’s laid out plain, with transparency, cher, and with responsibility too; it’s the front porch—the public one—to my long-run research work and civilizational design, and if you need to reach me formal and proper about anything written here, legal or otherwise official, send an SMS to +81-70-3666, cher, and we’ll keep it straight and documented.

 ## Platform note, cher